Are you relying on referral marketing, aka word-of-mouth to grow your business?

 The thought of hearing “no” inhibits some business owners and sales teams from asking in the first place.
 Even worse than the feeling of rejection is the possibility of further alienating a customer who was already dissatisfied with your business.
 But by not asking for referrals, businesses are leaving opportunities on the table.

-To get customer referrals, you have to ask for them.
+So, what's the best strategy in how to get customer referrals?
+Simple, you have to ask for them.
 But to prevent getting rejected, you have to ask the right way.
-Don’t worry, we have some customer referral ideas to share with you.
+Don’t worry, we have some customer referral program ideas to share with you.
 Let’s get started …

 Make it easy